apr600/mechanical-intelligence/README.md

 The package contains code for 3 different examples.

-The `electrosensing` folder contains code for the electrolocation example.
+The `electrosense` folder contains code for the electrolocation example.
 It contains a jupyter notebook for the data analysis and the algorithm code for the example is located in the `src` folder inside.

-The `grayscale_sim` folder contains example code for the Franka robot with a grayscale camera at the end effector with two objects (a cube and a sphere) in the environment in the pybullet simulator.
+The `grayscale` folder contains example code for the Franka robot with a grayscale camera at the end effector with two objects (a cube and a sphere) in the environment in the pybullet simulator.

-The `rgb_sim` folder contains example code for the Franka robot with a RGB camera at the end effector with a rubber duck in the environment in the pybullet simulator.
+The `rgb` folder contains example code for the Franka robot with a RGB camera at the end effector with a rubber duck in the environment in the pybullet simulator.

 ### Final Notes